Particle41/devops-challenge-senior/README.md

-# Particle41 DevOps Challange - Senior level
+# Particle41 DevOps Challenge - Senior level

 This is a senior-level challenge for candidates who want to join the Particle41 DevOps team.